ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/design.markdown

 is ~24.86 days (`int.MaxValue` milliseconds).
 So if an entry is 24.86 days or later than the first entry in the current segment, it will become the first entry in a new segment.
-A consquence of this is that in a sparse time series segments can be significantly smaller than 2 kB.
+A consquence of this is that in a sparse time series segments can be significantly smaller than 2 KB.

 Segments also store the aggregate values that summarize the data they contain, such as the averages of entry values.
 For this reason, it's